Bad news for movie fans, U.S. drought hits popcorn crop

 In Nebraska, the nation's leading producer of the tasty yellow and white kernels, popcorn farmers with irrigation are thankful they've been spared.

 "The dry land fields?
-Those will be pretty much zero," said Mark McHargue, who farms 230 acres of yellow popcorn in Central City, Nebraska.
+Those will be pretty much zero ," said Mark McHargue, who farms 230 acres (93 hectares) of yellow popcorn in Central City, Nebraska.

 In southern Wisconsin, where irrigation is less prevalent, farmers worried recent rains would have little effect on a crop that struggled through the driest planting season in decades.